-The connection to the outside world of the new cluster sections for large data transfers is expected to be much better.
+The connection to the outside world of the new cluster subsections for large data transfers is expected to be much better.

 All CLAIX machines share access to the same HOME and WORK storage servers.

-But for higher I/O demands concerning bandwidth and volume there are separate HPCWORK storage servers (Lustre) for the CLAIX-2016-* and CLAIX-2018-* sections.
+But for higher I/O demands concerning bandwidth and volume there are separate HPCWORK storage servers (Lustre) for the CLAIX-2016-* and CLAIX-2018-* subsections.

 Large memory requirements

-All CLAIX projects will also be able to launch jobs on the CLAIX-2016-SMP section, if there is a requirement for a large amount of main memory per node (between 128/192 GB and 1 TB) or a requirement for a large number of threads per (MPI) process (up to 144) which cannot be fulfilled on the MPI sections.
+The few nodes of the CLAIX-2016-SMP subsection are available, if there is a requirement for a large amount of main memory per node (between 128/192 GB and 1 TB) or a requirement for a large number of threads per (MPI) process (up to 144) which cannot be fulfilled on the MPI subsections.

-Nodes of the CLAIX-2016-SMP section also have access to the new Lustre filesystem at a reduced bandwidth.
+Nodes of the CLAIX-2016-SMP subsection also have access to the new Lustre filesystem at a reduced bandwidth.

 We ask you to specify the fraction of resources for your project, which you plan to consume on these large memory nodes in your project application.

 You find more information about how to use CLAIX here.

 For further information, please contact the ServiceDesk of IT Center RWTH Aachen University.